Phosphorus

 Phosphorus in the Plants

 Two of the main users of phosphorus are plants and algae.
-In Lake Simcoe, zebra mussels have filtered out most of the algae which has resulted in higher water clarity, which allows the sunlight to penetrate deeper into the water, encouraging abundant plant growth.
+In Lake Simcoe, quagga mussels have filtered out most of the algae which has resulted in higher water clarity, which allows the sunlight to penetrate deeper into the water, encouraging abundant plant growth.

 Aquatic plants get up to 97% of their phosphorus from lake sediments.
 When they die, some of the phosphorus in their tissues is released back into the water, while some remains bound in the plant tissue that will join the sediment.
 Where these sediments are at a water depth of less than 10 metres deep, the plant tissue phosphorus may be used to fuel plant growth in subsequent years.
 If the plant material is transported to waters deeper than 10 metres, the phosphorus will become essentially locked away in the sediments.